hltcoe/concrete-python/CONTRIBUTING.rst

    ``.gitlab-ci.yml`` (``.travis.yml`` and ``appveyor.yml`` for public
    builds); tox is configured in ``tox.ini``.
-The build includes unit tests, integration tests, and style checks and runs on Python 2.7 and 3.5 across multiple platforms; if it fails, please find the error in the build log, fix it, and try again.
+The build includes unit tests, integration tests, and style checks and runs on Python 3.5 across multiple platforms; if it fails, please find the error in the build log, fix it, and try again.
 9. Add a line to ``CHANGELOG`` under the current version-in-progress describing your changes simply and concisely.
 Add yourself to ``AUTHORS``